Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Results

-\prlsec{Benefit of a long observing time and detector networks.} Although we found that detecting one MBHB at $z \lesssim 0.5$ by LISA would be sufficient to test the \MA correlation, MBHB mergers are rare at low redshifts according to the current population models \citep{2016PhRvD..93b4003K}.
+Although we found that detecting one MBHB at $z \lesssim 0.5$ by LISA would be sufficient to test the \MA correlation, MBHB mergers are rare at low redshifts according to the current population models \citep{2016PhRvD..93b4003K}.
 For example, the models used in our work, namely, popIII, Q3d, and Q3nod, predict that about $0.13$, $0.09$ and $0.47$ MBHB mergers would happen at $z \lesssim 0.5$ per year.
 About a third of the mergers are suitable for our test because AGN surveys normally cover less than half of the sky.
-Given the above theoretical and observational constraints, a long observing time is preferred for space detectors to distinguish the null hypothesis from our alternative one..
+Given the above theoretical and observational constraints, a long observing time is preferred for space detectors to distinguish the null hypothesis from our alternative one.

 Figure~\ref{fig:nGW_fAGN} shows the dependence of the required observing time on various factors.
 Here we have included detectable MBHBs from all redshifts.
 Our findings are as follows.

 (i) The observing time is the shortest in the Q3nod model (red curves), because the event rate of MBHB mergers is the highest.
 In this model, even if we consider only one detector (LISA, see red solid line), an observational period of $4-6$ years can already put a $3\sigma$ constraint on $f_{\rm agn}$ as long as $f_{\rm agn}$ is greater than $0.6-0.8$.
 In the other two models (black and blue solid lines), the required observing time would be longer than $6$ years even if we assume $f_{\rm agn}=1$.